samfrances/samfrances.github.io/content/2018_06_28_using-generators-to-build-async-agnostic-api-clients.md

 I have found the red/blue divide particularly annoying in the context of web API clients.
 Take [boto3](https://boto3.readthedocs.io/), the popular client for AWS's various APIs.
-This only works in a synchronous context.
+This only works in a synchronous context (unless you don't mind blocking the event loop for the duration of each request).
 Another project, [aiobotocore](https://github.com/aio-libs/aiobotocore), provides some of these capabilities in an async context, but doesn't support all services and operations.